ketanbodas/manage-card-deck/README.md

 2. Open an existing deck of cards
 3. Draw a hand from an existing deck of cards

+Note: The endpoints can be tested using [postman collection](https://github.com/ketanbodas/manage-card-deck/blob/main/manage-card-deck.postman_collection.json).

 #### Create New Deck
 Endpoint: `localhost:3000/deck`
 Query Parameters: